 Avoid, as far as possible

-Use of visual management tools like BIM help in visualizing the workflows at an early stage, thus reducing rework cases on-site.
-4D simulation of construction sequence helps in building clarity of the execution work, site logistics, and flow of production, while also highlighting any design issues or corrections that might be required before releasing for production.
+Use of visual construction management tools like BIM help in visualizing the workflows at an early stage, thus reducing rework cases on-site.
+4D planning and simulation of construction sequence helps in building clarity of the execution work, site logistics, and flow of production, while also highlighting any design issues or corrections that might be required before releasing for production.

 Clear Communication is key